 Anyone can become addicted to drugs and alcohol.
 Addiction does not discriminate: men and women of all ages and races can develop an addiction.
 However, some people are more predisposed to addiction than others because of genetics or environmental factors.
 Family history plays a role.
 If a family member struggles with substance abuse or addiction, you are more likely to become addicted.
 Also, early drug use while the brain is still growing can “teach” the brain to seek out addictive substances when you get older.
 So, genetics and early exposure to drugs and alcohol can and do increase the chances of addiction.

 What’s important to know is, addiction is not something people choose.
 You don’t try a drug with the idea that you’ll become addicted to it.
-You don’t have a couple of drinks figuring that you’ll need alcohol.
-You don’t take a prescription medication for pain thinking that you’ll do anything to get more of this pill.
+You don’t have a couple of drinks, figuring that you’ll need alcohol.
+You don’t take prescription medication for pain, thinking you’ll do anything to get more of this pill.
 Addiction is a disease that takes over the brain.

 Are You Addicted?